KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 If the user profile attribute **auth_mode** is defined and its value equals to ``internal`` for the logging user, then Knowage will use its internal authentication mechanism, otherwise it will try an authentication via LDAP.

 .. warning::
-    The only way to mantain access to Knowage for **users not mapped onto LDAP** is to:
+    The only way to maintain access to Knowage for **users not mapped onto LDAP** is to:

     * define the user profile attribute **auth_mode**,
     * set **auth_mode** = ``internal`` for every user not mapped onto LDAP,